ryedin/site/_posts/2016-10-25-image-workflows.md

 The "container era" that recently began is explained by one core belief:

-We -- the entire community of developers, operators and infrastructure providers -- desire "one true way" to package our application workloads.
+We--the entire community of developers, operators and infrastructure providers--desire "one true way" to package our application workloads.

 Packaging is as old as computing itself.
-The universal `tar` command, short for "tape archive", was introduced in the seventh edition of Unix in 1979 ([wikipedia](https://en.wikipedia.org/wiki/Tar_(computing))).
+The universal `tar` command, short for "tape archive," was introduced in the seventh edition of Unix in 1979 ([wikipedia](https://en.wikipedia.org/wiki/Tar_(computing))).
 Many more package formats have been introduced in the subsequent decades.

 ![Dorothy Whitaker works in the National Oceanographic Data Center (NODC) magnetic tape library](/assets/img/NDOC_magnetic_tape_library.jpg)*[Dorothy Whitaker works in the National Oceanographic Data Center (NODC) magnetic tape library](https://en.wikipedia.org/wiki/Tape_library#/media/File:NDOC_magnetic_tape_library.jpg)*